dustinpfister/blog_posts/_posts/canvas-clip.md

 ```

 So this is just a fancy way of drawing a filled circle with the canvas arc method, only the canvas clip and fill rect methods are used.
 Still this demonstrates the basic idea, a path is used to define a clipping area and then the canvas clip method is used to set that area.
 Once the area is set then anything that is drawn will only be rendered in the clipped area.

+Still there is much more to go over when it comes to the use of this method.
+For example what if I want to invert the mask and have it so that just the area outside of the canvas is what is drawn to.

 ## 2 - Inverting the clip area